 The Company uses the fair value method of accounting for stock options granted to directors, officers, employees and consultants whereby the fair value of all stock options granted is recorded as a charge to operations.
-Stock-based compensation for the three months ended March 31, 2020 was \$0.6 million compared to \$0.8 million for the three months ended March 31, 2020, 14.7 million stock options were granted to directors, officers and employees of the Company, of which one-third vested immediately, compared to 13.7 million stock options granted during the three months ended March 31, 2019, of which one-third vested immediately.
-The decrease in stock-based compensation expense can be mainly attributed to a decrease in the fair value expense per option granted during the three months ended March 31, 2020 compared to the same period in 2019.
+Stock-based compensation for the three and nine months ended September 30, 2020 was \$0.2 million and \$1.0 million, respectively, compared to \$0.3 million and \$1.4 million for the three and nine months ended September 30, 2019, respectively.
+During 2020, 14.7 million stock options were granted to directors, officers and employees of the Company, of which one-third vested immediately, compared to 13.7 million stock options granted during the nine months ended September 30, 2019, of which one-third vested immediately.
+The decrease in stock-based compensation expense can be mainly attributed to a decrease in the fair value expense per option granted during 2020 compared to the same period in 2019.